 - Place cream in a saucepan and heat until warm (not boiling).
 You should be able to stick your finger into the cream without burning yourself.
 Turn off heat.

-- Break or cut chocolate into small pieces.
+- Break or cut the chocolate into small pieces.

 - Add chocolate to warm cream and leave to sit for a minute or two until melting.
 Stir to combine and then add honey and stir once more.